ProcStack/pxlViewer/README.md

 I was getting a little tired of the default options in linux; so I made this thing.<br/>
 http://metal-asylum.net/github/pxlViewer06Updates.gif

-Updates to come to slim down the code base and make it self contained; ease of use on Windows.<br/>
+Updates to come to slim down the code base when creating executable on Windows.<br/>
-Should be completed in a few days.<br/>

 ______________________________
 ## How To Use pxlViewer<br/>